 You need to know what it will cover and more importantly, what it won’t cover.
 This way, you can be prepared for any expenses that you may be liable for.

 It will also help you understand if you need Medicare Part B, C, or D to further any medical expenses or any future healthcare you may need.

 What Does Medicare Part A Cover?

 - Inpatient Hospital Care: This is the care you will receive when you’re admitted to the hospital.
 With this, you’re covered up to 90 days for each benefit period and an additional lifetime reserve of 60 days.
-Part A will also cover up 190 lifetime days for any approved psychiatric hospital.
+It will also cover up 190 lifetime days for any approved psychiatric hospital.